Behem07h/SC2002/README.md

 Request withdrawal of BTO applications

-Submit, view, edit, and delete enquiries
+Submit, view, edit, and delete enquiries that they have created

 ## **HDB Officer Features**

-Register to handle projects (subject to approval from HDB Manager)
+Register to handle projects (subjected to approval from HDB Manager)

-Assist applicants with flat booking
+Assist applicants with flat booking that they are in charged of

 Update flat availability